Effect-TS/stm/docs/modules/TMap.ts.md

 ## toChunk

-Collects all bindings into a chunk.
+Collects all bindings into a `Chunk`.

 **Signature**